o-ran-sc/nonrtric/test/cr/README.md

 # callback receiver - a stub interface to receive callbacks

 The callback receiver is intended for function tests to simulate a RAPP.
-The callback receiver exposes the read and write urls, used by the agent, as configured in service.
+The callback receiver exposes the read and write urls, used by the pms, as configured in service.
 The callback receiver receives notifications from PMS when synchronization happens between PMS and RICs.
 However, the callback receiver can be uses to receive any json payload from any source.

 ## Ports and certificates